 All orders are done on a first-come first-serve basis.
 Turnaround time is dependent on volume and an estimated time of completion can be given at time of sample submission.

 Large orders dealing with more complex issues may take longer than the standard turnaround time and will be discussed with the researcher.

 The use of a coding system on samples is highly suggested.
 Codes should be simple.
 Complex codes or labels will re-coded by the core.

-The researcher should contact the core before a project is started to discuss proper fixation, processing, and embedding of samples to avoid any problems.
+Note: The researcher should contact the core before a project is started to discuss proper fixation, processing, and embedding of samples to avoid any problems.

 Separate submission forms are available:

 Posted pricing is for internal University of Michigan customers only

 University of Michigan